pulumi/examples/example-readme-template.md.txt

 <!--
 Use this template as a quick starting point when writing a README for your Pulumi example.
 To start, copy this file to your example folder and rename it to `README.md`.
 Once you've reviewed the template, delete the comments and begin writing your accompanying README for your example Pulumi application.

-Use GitHub's "Preview Changes" to make sure everything is formatted correctly in Markdown.
+Use GitHub's "Preview Changes" functionality to make sure everything is formatted correctly in Markdown.

 Readers should be able to follow your example from beginning to end.
 Please be sure to list all prerequisites, and test your guide from start to finish.
 Cut and paste commands from the README into your terminal to make sure there aren't typos or inaccuracies.
 If you find yourself executing a command that isn't in the README, make sure to add it so the readers end up with a complete tutorial.
 -->